 Diet & Nutrition

 The key focus of the diet is to eliminate inflammatory foods and those foods that aggravate or cause pain.
-Additionally the diet will help to reduce the painful cramps and will reduce estrogen levels which can feed endometriosis.
+Additionally using diet will help to reduce the painful cramps and will reduce estrogen levels which can feed endometriosis.
+Learning about the effects of prostaglandins in diet will give you an understanding why certain foods affect the symptoms of endometriosis in a very negative way.

-You will find an in-depth explanation of the endometriosis diet HERE
+You will find an in-depth explanation of using diet to help with endometriosis HERE

 Supplements